galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 The second step of any Regional GAM data analysis is making sure to have a dataset of only one specific species that you will then be able to use.
 If you want to create a graph showing abundance evolution by years of several species, you will have to superimpose the graphs on one another.

-As the dataset is quite big and may countain heterogeneous informations, we need to know whether the data are about one species or more.
+As the dataset is quite big and may countain heterogeneous information, we need to know whether the data are about one species or more.

 > ### {% icon hands_on %} Hands-on: How many species are taken into account in this dataset?
 >